Frijol/climate-change/GLOSSARY.md

 ## TZEV
 transitional zero-emissions vehicles, plug-in hybrid electric and hydrogen internal combustion engine vehicles [EIA, 22, 35][EIA]

+## unconventional gas
+natural gas that cannot be produced at economic flow rates or in economic volumes of natural gas unless the well is stimulated by fracking or similar [FERC, 10][FERC]

 ## UNFCCC
 1992 United Nations Framework Convention on Climate Change